Skip to main content Skip to secondary navigation

 Unique identifiers: Entity resolution techniques were used to assign unique identifiers for all individual and institutional donors included in the database.
 The contributor IDs make it possible to track giving by individuals across election cycles and levels of government.

-Corresponding data on candidates, committees, and elections: The recipient database includes information on voting records, fundraising statistics, election outcomes, gender, and other candidate characteristics.
-All candidates are assigned unique identifiers that make it possible to track candidates if they campaign for different offices.
+Corresponding data on candidates, committees, and elections: The recipient database includes information on fundraising statistics, election outcomes, gender, and other candidate characteristics.
+All candidates are assigned unique identifiers that track candidates when they run for different offices/districts.
 The recipient IDs can also be used to match against the database of contribution records.
 The database also includes entries for PACs, super PACs, party committees, leadership PACs, 527s, state ballot campaigns, and other committees that engage in fundraising activities.

 Methodology/Sampling